hlashbrooke/Bible-Readings-for-Seriously-Simple-Podcasting/readme.txt

 == Installation ==

-Installing "Seriously Simple Bible Readings" can be done either by searching for "Seriously Simple Bible Readings" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Bible Readings for Seriously Simple Podcasting" can be done either by searching for "Bible Readings for Seriously Simple Podcasting" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard